 A loan fee is any cost associated with taking out a loan, other than the interest rate.
+Cash advance loans, personal loans, and many others will have specific loan fees.
 While most borrowers only look at the interest rate when considering a loan, there can be additional fees that you should be aware of.

 Financial institutions make money by charging interest on the money they lend.
 In addition to this interest, any other fees associated with the loan are considered “loan fees.”

 Common loan fee examples include application fees, origination fees, processing fees, funding fees, late fees, overdraft fees, NSF fees, prepayment fees, annual fees, and closing fees.
 Keep in mind that different loans have different fees, and you won’t always pay all these fees for every loan that you take out.

 The best way to compare the costs of different loans is to look at the annual percentage rate, or APR.
 The APR will show you all the costs associated with borrowing, so be sure to always check this out as opposed to looking at a more simple interest rate.